CZ-NIC/knot-resolver/modules/dnstap/README.rst

 This logging is useful if you need effectively log all DNS traffic.

 The unix socket and the socket reader must be present before starting resolver instances.
+Also it needs appropriate filesystem permissions;
+the typical user and group of the daemon are called ``knot-resolver``.

 Tunables: